nilkanth02/Breast-cancer-detection-using-ML/README.md

 # Breast Cancer Detection using Machine Learning

 Welcome to the Breast Cancer Detection project!
-This application leverages advanced machine learning techniques to accurately predict whether a tumor is malignant or benign based on biopsy data.
-By using this tool, you can assist in the early detection of breast cancer, enhancing patient care and outcomes.
+This application leverages advanced machine learning techniques to accurately predict whether a tumor is **malignant** or **benign** based on **biopsy data**.
+By using this tool, you can assist in the **early detection** of breast cancer, enhancing patient care and outcomes.

 ---